About us

 The Society of Authors is the UK trade union for writers, illustrators, scriptwriters and literary translators.
 We’ve been advising individuals and speaking out for the profession since 1884.

-With over 12,000 members and 30 staff, the SoA provides unlimited, free advice on all aspects of the writing profession, including the confidential, clause-by-clause vetting of publishing agreements, publications and a wide range of benefits.
+With almost 12,500 members and 33 staff, the SoA provides unlimited, free advice on all aspects of the writing profession, including the confidential, clause-by-clause vetting of publishing agreements, publications and a wide range of benefits.

 We empower authors through campaigning, professional training, events, conferences, special interest groups and community networks.
 We also manage around 15 charities which provide prizes and grants to writers, and we manage over 50 literary estates.